 In addition to possible criminal prosecution for illegal drug and/or alcohol use or possession, students who violate the Code of Student Conduct including alcohol and drug violations are subject to student conduct proceedings by the University.
-Students found in violation of these policies receive sanctions ranging from censure (or warning) to removal from the University community depending upon the nature of the offense and previous disciplinary history.
-Participation in an alcohol or a drug education and/or intervention program is required, as the process is designed to be educational.
-The University may contact the parents of students under the age of 21 who are noted as financially dependent when the student has been found in violation of University policies on alcohol or drugs and placed on disciplinary probation for two or more consecutive semesters.
+Students found in violation of these policies receive sanctions ranging from censure (or warning) to removal from the University community depending upon the nature of the offense and student conduct record.
+Students are required to participate in an alcohol or a drug education and/or intervention program(s) as appropriate, as the process is designed to be educational.
+The University may contact the parents of students under the age of 21 who are also financially dependent (as noted on federal tax forms) when the student is found in violation of alcohol or drug related regulations and is given the sanction of Disciplinary Dismissal, Disciplinary Suspension, Restrictive Disciplinary Probation, or if the student accrues more than one semester of Disciplinary Probation.
 Students may also face civil or criminal charges from local law enforcement agencies for alcohol and/or drug violations on and off campus.

-Federal legislation also requires, as a condition of employment, employees who violate University policies concerning alcohol and drugs are subject to University disciplinary action up to and including discharge and consistent with existing University policies, rules, regulations, and employment agreements.
-Any individual employed in a security sensitive position or has security sensitive duties at the University who is convicted of any criminal offense must inform the Assistant Vice President of Human Resources of this information immediately.
+Federal legislation also requires, as a condition of employment, employees who violate University policies concerning alcohol and drugs are subject to disciplinary action, up to and including discharge, and consistent with existing University policies, rules, regulations, and employment agreements.
+Any employee who is convicted of any criminal offense, including drug or alcohol offenses, after their initial hire date must inform Human Resources of this information the next business day that they report to work following the conviction.
+A failure to provide information to Human Resources may lead to disciplinary action, up to and including termination.